tsboom/dwetl/README.md

 `cd dwetl`

-Create a virtualenv called venv.
+Create a virtualenv called venv using Python 3.

 `virtualenv venv`

-Enter your virtual environment
+Enter your virtual environment and check to see if `python --version` shows python 3.7.

 `source venv/bin/activate`

+Make sure your python version is Python 3.7.
+If it isn't, delete that venv directory and create a new one.

+`python3 -m venv venv`

 Make sure when you are inside your virtual environment `(venv)` should show up in your terminal on the left-hand side, and your python --version should be Python 3.